pixel-point/pixelpoint-website/content/posts/2019-04-25-the-challenges-of-building-own-macos-app/index.md

 title: 'The Challenges of Building Own MacOS App'
 author: Alex Barashkov
 cover: cover.jpg
+summary: It was quite a challenge to build our macOS app, Mutify, which gives you the ability to mute/unmute your mic from the Touch Bar.
+See what issues we faced.
 ---

 Two years ago, we began the process of building a simple, open-source MacOS app as a side project, but this turned out to be a much more challenging journey than we initially thought.
 Here, we talk about the various stages of this journey, including: